Yangxi-Yu/Eco395m-Army-Ants/README.md

 |data/job_skills_counts_Data Scientist.csv|Data Scientist|

 #### Step 3.
 Merged all the files generated from section 3-1 and 3-2
-Run `merge_job_desc_info.py` which helps merge all 6 files in section 3-1 and 3-2.
+Run `python3 merge_job_desc_info.py` which helps merge all 6 files in section 3-1 and 3-2.
 The output file is `data/job_desc_info.csv`.

 ### 4. Analyze and visualize cleaned data
-Run `analysis_plot.ipynb` and we can get totally 7 plots for 5 sections.
+Run `python3 analysis_plot.ipynb` and we can get totally 7 plots for 5 sections.
 The detailed instructions for each figure are below.

 Figure 1:
 Use pandas, matplot and wordcloud for this section.